marcellosabino/marcello/articles/2023-05-11-website-redesign.md

 Angular v16 and NextJS v13, I figured now was a good time to experiment with both frameworks since at work I only get to use Angular v15.

-I started this redesign because I am also looking to change jobs.
-After 6 years in the insurance industry, I think I want to start branching out.
-At the very least, get involved in some newer trends (I.E. not Java).
+I started this redesign because my previous website was written a while ago when NextJS was relatively new.
+NextJS@13 was released recently and I wanted to play around with the new version.

 I decided to use NextJS for this website due to it's static-site generation at build time.
 I also wanted to change my usual framework (Angular) and play around with NextJS.